musurca/IKE/README.md

 ### How do I use it?
 For detailed instructions, please refer to the manual included with the [latest official release](https://github.com/musurca/IKE/releases/download/v1.1/IKE_v1.1.zip).

-### Limitations / known issues
-* If your scenario code calls `ScenEdit_SetTime(...)`, you will almost certainly trip the anti-cheat system.
-Try to avoid changing the current scenario time in Lua if possible.

 ### VERSION HISTORY
 v1.2 ?: